-For restricted stock unit ('RSU'') awards with performance vesting conditions, we evaluate the probability of achieving the performance vesting condition at each reporting date.
-We begin to recognize expense for RSUs with performance vesting conditions using an accelerated attribution method on June 16, 2022 when the performance condition was met.
+For restricted stock unit ("RSU") awards with performance vesting conditions, we evaluate the probability of achieving the performance vesting condition at each reporting date.
+All RSUs issued by the Company prior to the Closing of the Business Combination contained a performance vesting condition, among other vesting conditions, that was satisfied at the Closing.

+As a result, we began to recognize expense for RSUs with performance vesting conditions using an accelerated attribution method on June 16, 2022 when the performance condition was met.
 The fair value of RSU awards is determined using the price of our common stock on the grant date, as determined by our board of directors.